AdrianDucao/finding-PORTy/README.md

 1. Scan Open Ports - Allows you to check for open ports on specific host in a network
 2. Ping Sweep Live Host (Loud) - Allows you to check for connected Live Host on a network, note that this is too obvious and loud to use can be tracked by honeypots or wireshark
 3. TCP Scan (Stealth) - coming soon, will use SYN flag, SYN-ACK and ACK on packets
+4. View Activities - shows the past activities or history where you can review previous data
+5. Clear Activities - removal of history.csv file

 ### Installation and Usage:
 ```bash